 Coproduction is founded on the idea that knowledge and action are interdependent (Miller & Wyborn, 2018).
+For example, as we described above, hunting produces knowledge about the environment that is specific to the hunters’ perspective and practices, and that informs their hunting strategies.
+Similarly, scientists’ field methods are actions that produce data with certain epistemological properties (e.g. objectivity, universality), which in turn implies that applied actions may be, for example, designed centrally and applied globally.
+Coproduction thus considers that knowledge that is truly jointly produced needs to be rooted in joint action at all stages of knowledge production.
 Here we see a more substantial collaboration between Indigenous and local knowledge holders and scientists, which occurs from problem formulation to research outputs and is often expected to feed through to decision-making and ongoing adaptive comanagement (collaborative management) through collaboration with managers and decision-makers.
 A benefit of coproduction and biocultural research is that they can change the focus of research so that it is no longer focussed first and foremost on natural science perspectives (as demonstrated by Rayne et al. 2020, this feature).
 This reduces the likelihood that Indigenous and local perspectives are side-lined.

 Biocultural conservation practice seeks to address the loss of both biological and cultural diversity, based on the recognition that they are strongly interlinked (Gavin et al., 2015).
 Accordingly, biocultural conservation can include comanagement, which may be based on knowledge coproduction.
 As the sustainability of both biological and cultural diversity are prioritised, values within biocultural conservation include shared governance systems, which are long-term (intergenerational) and adaptive and address the multiple objectives of different parties, nations or stakeholders whilst respecting diverse knowledge systems.
-Biocultural conservation aims to not only use diverse sets of knowledge but support both conservation and innovation within knowledges and cultures (Davidson-Hunt et al., 2012; Gavin et al., 2015).
+Biocultural conservation aims to not only use diverse sets of knowledge but support both conservation and innovation within knowledges, practices, and technologies in line with cultural values (Davidson-Hunt et al., 2012; Gavin et al., 2015).
 The conservation of cultural diversity allows cultures to persist, whilst innovation in culture allows adaptation to change (Stephenson, Berkes, Turner, & Dick, 2014).
 Knowledge and information for biocultural conservation will include understanding values and needs, recognising feedbacks between biodiversity and human wellbeing (Sterling et al., 2017).
+So, for example, in pastoral or silvopastoral situations, herding and grazing practices based on Indigenous or local knowledge is based on herders’ detailed situated knowledge of the landscape, plant phenology, weather patterns, and so on (Molnàr et al. 2020, this feature).
+The biocultural approach recognises that Indigenous and local knowledge is not robust to every kind of shock: climate change, market forces, sedentarization, conflicts, breakdown of traditional management mechanisms, etc., can lead to patterns of overgrazing and degradation (e.g. Weber & Horst 2011).
+This is why innovation and adaptation, responding to the altered aspects of a situation and its particular social, technological, or economic challenges, are vital and always have been part of Indigenous and local knowledge.
+For example, a shift away from cattle towards goats might open new economic possibities while reducing erosion and grazing pressure (e.g. Hoag 2018).